champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 <a id="fig:manifs_th0"></a>
 <figcaption style="text-align:center;font-size:14px"><b>fig:9 </b><em>Lagrangian descriptors $LD_i$ \eqref{eq:LDi} for $\tau=8$ (top) and $LD_o$ \eqref{eq:LDo} for $\tau=8$ (bottom) for initial conditions on $\theta=0$, $\dot{\theta}>0$ and their profiles for $r=6$.</em></figcaption><hr>

-In {% cite krajnak2019isokinetic --file roamiso-jekyll-bib %}, we found that singularities in the escape time plot matched significant changes in Lagrangian descriptor plots.
+In {% cite krajnak2019isokinetic --file allrefs %}, we found that singularities in the escape time plot matched significant changes in Lagrangian descriptor plots.
 Both these features indicated the presence of invariant manifolds.
 In Fig. [fig:9](#fig:manifs_th0) we show $LD_i$ \eqref{eq:LDi} and $LD_o$ \eqref{eq:LDo}
-on the surface $\theta=0$, $\dot{\theta}>0$, where the latter is similar to the plots in {% cite krajnak2019isokinetic --file roamiso-jekyll-bib %} and the former shows similar features reflected about $p_r=0$ due to the opposite time direction in the definition of $LD_i$.
+on the surface $\theta=0$, $\dot{\theta}>0$, where the latter is similar to the plots in {% cite krajnak2019isokinetic --file allrefs %} and the former shows similar features reflected about $p_r=0$ due to the opposite time direction in the definition of $LD_i$.
 Both plots show LD values on a uniform
 $400\times400$ grid.
 A higher density improves accuracy but does not